0xTacoTruck/Foundry-DeFi-Stablecoin/Notes.md

 ## DeFi Overview

 [DeFi Llama](https://defillama.com/) - website that gives insight into the world of DeFi.

 [Maker DAO Forums](https://forum.makerdao.com/g) - Forums of the Maker DAO which is what this lesson's project is loosely based around

 DeFi is such a broad area that it is difficult to provide all information you need to know.
 I can, however, provide some quick general statements about DeFi:

 - DeFi is decentralised - with no reliance of 'trusting' intermediaries in traditional finance
 - DeFi is programmatic.
 It allows scalability, automation and also removes those intermediaries
-- DeFi is globally accessible to anyon with an internet connection.
-Breaking geograpchicaal barriers and underserved regions.
+- DeFi is globally accessible to anyone with an internet connection.
+Breaking geograpchicaal barriers and under-served regions.
 - DeFi on blockchain provides transaprency and immutability.
 Transactions and volumes can be verified in real-time.
 - There is a large sense of familiarity of concepts between DeFi and traditional, centralised finance
 - Exchanges, borrowing and lending, staking/locking of funds for periods of time all exist in DeFi
 - Yield protocols of DeFi work similiar to passive income generation that is seen with bonds, interest savings account, stock dividends
-- DeFi also includes protocls called Collateralized Debt Position (CDP).
-A CDP protocol allows users to lock up a certain amount of cryptocurrency as collateral to generate a loan in another cryptocurrency.
+- DeFi also includes protocols called Collateralized Debt Position (CDP).
+A CDP protocol allows users to lock up a certain amount of cryptocurrency as collateral to generate a loan in another cryptocurrency or token.
 An example is the MakerDAO system, users can lock up Ether (ETH) as collateral to generate DAI, a stablecoin pegged to the value of the US dollar.
 The locked-up ETH serves as collateral for the DAI loan, and users can later retrieve their collateral by repaying the borrowed DAI plus any accrued interest.
-There is no direct equivelance, but similarities can be found in: secured loans, margin trading, home equity lines of credit
+There is no direct equivelance in traditional finance, but similarities can be found in: secured loans, margin trading, home equity lines of credit
-- It also includes ver standard transacting use cases - like buying and selling things, not just digitalised things but also paying for real work objects/services
+- It also includes very standard transacting use cases - like buying and selling things, not just digitalised things but also paying for real world objects/services

 ### Quick Section on Maximal Extractable Value (MEV)